tristan-white/baudrate/README.md

 # baudrate
 Cycles through common baud rates to find the correct one for reading ASCII characters from a seril port.
+Refactored for python 3.